draperj/GraphQLSummit/GraphQLSummitDay2.md

     * subject to rapid course correction
 * API design should support the app to change as much as it is needed
     * easy to add, hard to change or remove
-    * design choises stick around
+    * design choices stick around
     * strive for magic balance of not over-engineering but not oversimplifying
     * OR dont paint yourself into a corner, build only what's needed today
     * Strive to get it right the first time